370: No Such Thing As George Clooney In A Blackcurrant Suit

 But I reckon there's probably a person in a factory just putting feathers in the occasional.

-And the poo, yeah, bits of both.
-Because if you get a bit of chicken poo, you think, oh, that's literally just come out of its arse.
+And the poo, yeah, bits of burger, because if you get a bit of chicken poo, you think, oh, that's literally just come out of its arse.
+Hasn't even had time to lose the poo.

 But you're right.
 I bet someone's just taping it on.

 You crack your egg into the pan.
-Yeah, orange, yellow.
+Yeah, orange yellow.

 Rich.
-That's.
+That's

-Yeah, I'd go with that.
+that.
 I want one that's more like Donald Trump's skin colour, like really deep, dark orange.

-And it's because they think the chicken's like healthier.
-So yeah, if it's like really rich yellow or deep orange, they're like, that shows that it's had a better diet.
+Well, people do seem to prefer orange and it's because they think the chicken's like healthier so yeah if it's like really rich yellow or deep orange they're like that shows that it's had a better diet and so producers have realized that people prefer that and so they just feed them dyed food.

-So whenever you get an egg and it has a rich orange yolk, it does not taste better and it is not more nutritious.
+So whenever you get an egg and it has a rich orange yolk it does not taste better and it is not more nutritious.

-It is probably just in like 99% of cases, it's that the farmer has basically put usually an additive or some dye in their food.
+It is probably just in like 99% of cases it's that the farmer has basically put usually an additive or some dye in their food.

 Sometimes, if you're going organic, apparently they'll feed them marigold petals or red petals to help the carotenoids, you know, the stuff that dyes carrots and stuff orange to help them get into the egg.

-If my farmer is willing to pick marigold petals in order to feed them to the chicken, it just keeps going right, throwing the petals around so that the chickens have a really romantic evening.
+But it's just I think that is a good sign, though.
+If my farmer is willing to pick marigold petals in order to feed them to the chicken,

-You're right.
+throwing the petals around so that the chickens have a really romantic evening, you're right.
 Valentine's Day in the hut is a huge deal.

-So invented by Marie Antoine Carème, who was probably the predecessor to Escoffier, who Andy mentioned earlier on, probably may be the first celebrity chef, I would say.
+So invented by Marie Antoine Carème, who was probably the predecessor to Escoffier, who Andy mentioned earlier on, probably maybe the first celebrity chef, I would say.
 I'm not sure.

 I can't think of anyone earlier.
 But he had these big hats because he wanted to have authority.